Practical guidance for supporting aging parents with dignity,

 gives you all the details you need for correct placement.

-Add Non-Slip Mats: Put a non-slip mat inside the tub
+Add Non-Slip Mats: Put a non-slip mat inside

-backing.
+secure rubber backing.

-Bring in a Shower Chair: A sturdy shower chair or
+Bring in a Shower Chair: A sturdy shower chair

 aging in place bathroom remodel, which can adapt the space for long-term comfort and safety.

-In the Kitchen The goal here is to make everything
+The goal here is to make everything as accessible and easy to use

-Organize for Easy Reach: Move the things they use
+Organize for Easy Reach: Move the things they

-every day—plates, glasses, common spices—to lower, easy-to-reach
+use every day—plates, glasses, common spices—to lower,

-shelves.
-This simple change means they won't need to use a step stool.
+easy-to-reach shelves.
+This simple change means they won't need

-Check Appliance Cords: Take a quick look to make sure
+Check Appliance Cords: Take a quick look to

-Improve Task Lighting: Under-cabinet lighting is a
+Improve Task Lighting: Under-cabinet lighting

-and safer for chopping and cooking.
+much brighter and safer for chopping and cooking.

-In Bedrooms and Living Areas Here, the focus is on
+In Bedrooms and Living Areas

-creating a comfortable and easily navigable space.
+Here, the focus is on creating a comfortable and easily navigable

-Ensure a Clear Path to the Bed: The path from the
+Ensure a Clear Path to the Bed: The path from

-especially for nighttime.
+obstacles, especially for nighttime.

 Check Furniture Stability: Make sure chairs and

 tables are sturdy.
-It's common for people to lean on furniture for a
+It's common for people to lean on furniture

-bit of extra support, so it needs to be solid.
+for a bit of extra support, so it needs to be solid.

-Make Lighting Accessible: Place a lamp right next to
+Make Lighting Accessible: Place a lamp right

-the bed so your parent never has to walk across a dark room to turn on
+next to the bed so your parent never has to walk across a dark

-a light.
+room to turn on a light.

 Simple Tech as a Supportive Tool

 Technology doesn't have to feel intrusive.
-When used thoughtfully, it
+When used thoughtfully,

-mind.
+peace of mind.

 Think of technology as a quiet helper that enhances independence.

-Tools like medication reminders or personal emergency response systems
+Tools like medication reminders or personal emergency response

-helping your parent feel more confident living alone.
+needed and helping your parent feel more confident living alone.

 This approach is becoming more important every year.
 The number of